Bounding the Dimension-5 Seesaw Portal with Non-Pointing Photon Searches: Bounds from Non-Pointing Photon Searches

 \subsection{Event Reconstruction in Delphes}

-The event reconstruction is partially simulated by \texttt{Delphes 3.5.0}~\cite{deFavereau:2013fsa}, which depends on \texttt{FastJet 3.4.0}~\cite{Cacciari:2011ma}.
+The event reconstruction is simulated by \texttt{Delphes 3.5.0}~\cite{deFavereau:2013fsa}, which depends on \texttt{FastJet 3.4.0}~\cite{Cacciari:2011ma}, with the exception of lepton and photon ID efficiencies, as well as overlap removal, implemented at a later stage in our analysis.
 We modified the code, such that it would read the $t_\gamma$ and $|\Delta z_\gamma|$ information stored within the \texttt{HepMC} file, and later include it in its output.

 The detector simulation includes most modules from the ATLAS card packaged within \texttt{Delphes}, with appropriate modifications.
 To begin with, the \texttt{ParticlePropagator} module was modified in order to give more details of the ATLAS dimensions~\cite{ATLAS:2008xda}, so, apart from the magnetic field coverage of $1.15\,$m, and a half-length of $3.512\,$m, we also specified an ECal inner radius of $1.5\,$m (\texttt{RadiusMax}$=1.5$).